Shazwazza/Articulate/DEVELOP.md

 pnpm run build
 pnpm run generate:api
 ```

+`pnpm run build` runs `tsc && vite build`; the Vite sidecar also regenerates the built-in theme `assets/dist` bundles and the Markdown editor assets, not just the Back Office client.

 `pnpm run generate:api` requires the Umbraco site to be running and regenerates the typed client after API changes.